-With more than 75 years of experience, top-notch repute and 250 days of sunshine a year, you’re guaranteed a Sun Valley ski resort vacation that will dazzle just about every preference.
+With more than 75 years of experience, a top-notch reputation and 250 days of sunshine a year, a Sun Valley ski resort vacation is bound to dazzle just about every preference.
 It started as a playground for European nobility and Hollywood stars in 1936, when it opened the world’s first chairlift.
 The modern American ski resort was truly born and bred in Sun Valley Idaho.

-Bright, sunny days with comfortable temperatures combined with long, wide-open groomed runs and awesome scenery are the reasons for Sun Valley’s storied appeal among the world’s skiing elite.
+Bright, sunny days with comfortable temperatures combined wide-open groomed runs and awesome scenery are a few of the reasons Sun Valley retains appeal among the world’s skiing elite.
 But don’t let the prestige mislead you—this is Idaho after all.
 Expect a low-key atmosphere with the highest standards of service and comfort.
-Famed ski-filmer Warren Miller began his early career in Sun Valley Idaho, camping out in a van in the parking lot by night and filming by day.
 Sun Valley ski resort offers over 70 runs, a 3,400-foot vertical drop and more uphill capacity, per skier, than any other ski area.

 ... in Hailey, Ketchum, or Sun Valley

 ... some of North America's best fall line terrain off Mt.
 Baldy

 ... by flying into neaby Hailey or Twin Falls, Idaho.

 ... the lively nightlife that can be found in downtown Ketchum